NS Ural icebreaker

 The vessel's physical construction started with the keel-laying ceremony held on July 25, 2016.
 The ship was launched/floated out from drydock on May 27, 2019.
 The delivery FSUE Atomflot was initially scheduled for 2020, but due to the COVID crisis was postponed until November 2022.
 Sea trials were successfully conducted in the period October 14-31, 2022.

-As Project 22220 vessels are able to navigate both deep (sea) and shallow waters (river estuaries), ROSATOM received two types of ice-breaking ships for the price of one, which means saving hundreds of millions of USD.
+As Project 22220 vessels can navigate both deep (sea) and shallow waters (river estuaries), ROSATOM received two types of ice-breaking ships for the price of one, which means saving hundreds of millions of USD.

-NS Ural and its sisterships are of utmost importance for Russia's strategy to open the Northern Sea Route (NSR) for commercial and military operations the whole year-round.
-By 2030, the NSR is planned to serve vessels carrying 150+ million tonnes of shipments.
-The Russian Government gave ROSATOM the lead in the route's 6-year infrastructure development project, the total funding for which is RUB 734,9 billion (USD 11,37 billion / EUR 10,17).
+NS Ural and its sisterships are of utmost importance for Russia's strategy to open the Northern Sea Route (NSR) for commercial and military operations the whole year round.
+By 2030, the NSR will serve vessels carrying 150+ million tonnes of shipments.
+The Russian Government gave ROSATOM the lead in the route's 6-year infrastructure development project, with total funding RUB 734,9 billion (USD 11,37 billion / EUR 10,17).
 Of those, RUB 274 billion were provided by the Government, while the remaining RUB 460+ billion were provided by investors, the largest among which are ROSATOM, ROSNEFT and NOVATEK.

 ROSATOM (2007-founded) is a state-owned nuclear energy corporation headquartered in Moscow.
 It comprises over 360 companies and organizations, specializing in scientific research and nuclear weapons, as well as the world's only fleet of nuclear icebreakers.
 In 2017, ROSATOM produced 202,868 billion kWh of electricity annually or 18,9% of Russia's total electricity.
 Corporation's construction projects include 33 nuclear powerplant units installed and maintained in 12 countries.
 It also manufactures related equipment, produces isotopes for nuclear medicine, conducts research and studies, produces supercomputers and software, develops renewable energy technologies (including wind turbines).
 ROSATOM covers 17,7% of the world's nuclear fuel market and ~35% market share of the global Uranium enrichment services.